NicoBrun/ada2017/project/README.md

 # Questions for TAa
 * Is this project realisable under the topic “data science for social good”?
-* It's unclear wether salesRanks are computed "per category"  or over all categories.
-Specifically, we understood that it is an indicator for the amount of sales that we can compare among items to find out which were the most sold.
+* It's unclear wether salesRanks are computed "per category"  or over all categories.(in the Amazon metadata db) Specifically, we understood that it is an indicator for the amount of sales that we can compare among items to find out which were the most sold.
 Can we compare it across categories, or is this parameter comparable only within a product category
 * We concluded there's no better way to measure the number of sales than the 'salesRank' parameter.
 Is this correct ?
 * Isn't it strange to have homeworks and project at the same time regarding the amount of work?